Interviewing at a distance

-Authored by Camille Johnston, Oral History Assistant Archivist, National Life Stories at The British Library (camille.johnston[@]bl.uk), with Rob Perks, Mary Stewart, Charlie Morgan (British Library Oral History, London).
+Authored by Camille Johnston, Oral History Assistant Archivist, National Life Stories at The British Library (camille.johnston[@]bl.uk), Mary Stewart and Charlie Morgan (British Library Oral History, London).
 This version 2 updates version 1 which was published on the Oral History Society website in August 2020.

 Disclaimer: This guide is intended as no more than guidance based on the experience of the British Library Oral History team, with input from other members of the Oral History Society.
 While every effort has been made to ensure the accuracy of the information brought together here from a wide variety of sources and experience, neither the authors, the British Library or the Oral History Society can accept liability for any consequences which may result from the use of this information for any purpose.
 This guide will be revised and updated, and the author welcomes comments and queries.

 Questions to consider before recording an interview in person

 There have always been risks of interviewers and interviewees unwittingly passing on germs and infections during the interview encounter.
 Considering the highly infectious nature of COVID-19, particularly as those infected can be asymptomatic, more precautions may need to be considered before attempting a face-to-face interview.

 Even if government guidelines are no longer mandatory, a project, interviewer and interviewee may still prefer to include some precautionary measures to minimise the risk of infection.

 - Does the interview need to be recorded now?
 Can it be postponed?

 - Will the project be jeopardised or run out of funding if the interview can’t take place now?